az-digital/az_quickstart/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)
 - [ ] Breaking change (fix or feature that would cause existing functionality to change)
+- [ ] Configuration change (change that will need to be merged in to existing sites)

 ## Checklist:
 <!--- Go over all the following points, and put an `x` in all the boxes that apply. -->